How to Maintain a Positive Mindset during Exam Season

 Train your body, as well as mind

 Plato said ‘The body is the tomb of the soul.’
 Neglecting your physical health can have a big impact on your ability to stay in a positive frame of mind.
 Not sleeping, getting by on a poor diet, and hardly moving all day can exacerbate feelings of anxiety.
-Apps like SleepCycle and FocusKeeper can help your sleep patterns or ensure you take regular breaks.
-Apps like ‘Zombies, Run!’ – as an alternative to Nike+ – can help distract you from thinking about mitosis or microeconomics while you exercise, or Carrot will jokingly insult you until your fighting-fit with short workouts you can do at home between revision sessions.
+Apps like SleepCycle and FocusKeeper can help your sleep patterns, and ensure you take regular breaks, while apps like ‘Zombies, Run!’ (as an alternative to Nike+) can help distract you from thinking about mitosis or microeconomics while you exercise.

-Exams are important: the have an impact on what you can do in the future, and you should try your best to succeed in them.
-But they’re not the only things you should focus on.
-Motivate yourself with post-exam rewards to celebrate all your hard work and help drive that final push: go the the cinema after your exam with other people from your class; order a pizza to the park and relax for a few hours.
-After your final exam, celebrate in a big way – have a party, go on holiday.
-Don’t forget that exams aren’t the be-all and end-all, life continues after they’re finished!
+Exams are important: they have an impact on what you can do in the future, and you should try your best to succeed in them, but they’re not the only things you should focus on.
+Motivate yourself with post-exam rewards to celebrate all your hard work, and help drive that final push.
+Go to the cinema after your exam with other people from your class; order a pizza in the park and relax for a few hours; after your final exam, celebrate in a big way – have a party or a big holiday already in the calendar as something to look forward to.
+Don’t forget that exams aren’t the be-all and end-all, and that life continues after they’re finished!

-Revising in your bedroom is a big no-no. It’s easy to get distracted: that poster of your favourite band leads to putting on their album to revise to, then you remember how good the video is for that song, then you’re watching all their videos, reading the comments and you’ve lost hours of revision time.
-Then, when you close your laptop and try to sleep, all you think about is the revision you haven’t done.
+Revising in your bedroom can be very distracting.
+That poster of your favourite band nudges you to put on one of their albums to revise to, then you remember how good the video is for one of their songs, suddenly you’re watching all their videos, reading the comments, and not noticing the hours of valuable revision time slipping by.
+Finally, when you close your laptop and try to sleep, all you can think about is all the revision you haven’t done…

 Communicate with Others

-Make it clear to your friends and family that you’re revising and can’t be interrupted, but also make clear when you’re free and can talk, have a coffee, or eat lunch.
-It’s another way to motivate yourself through your sessions (‘Just 30 mins and then I can have lunch with my friends’) and keep you distraction-free while you work, without boxing yourself away for weeks on end.
+Make it clear to your friends and family that you’re revising and can’t be interrupted, but also make clear when you’re free and can talk, have a coffee, or eat lunch together.
+It’s another way to motivate yourself through your sessions (‘Just 30 mins and then I can go with my friend to that new sandwich place’) and keep you distraction-free while you work, without boxing yourself away for weeks on end.